tmorin/homecloud-kustomize/modules/calibreweb/README.md

 [calibre-web]: https://github.com/janeczku/calibre-web
 [homecloud]: https://github.com/tmorin/homecloud-ansible

+## Base

+Deploy a StatefulSet which embeds the calibre-web monolith.

 ## Components

+- [claim-templates](components/claim-templates) replaces the `emptyDir` volumes by `volumeClaimTemplates` entries
-- [claimed-volumes](components/claimed-volumes) transforms the data volume declaration to a claimed volume
+- [claimed-volumes](components/claimed-volumes) replaces the `emptyDir` volumes by `persistentVolumeClaim` entries
-- [ingress-traefik](components/ingress-traefik) add an IngressRoute managed by Traefik
+- [ingressroute-traefik](components/ingressroute-traefik) add an IngressRoute managed by Traefik
-- [longhorn-mounts](components/longhorn-mounts) enhances the liveness probe with a check on the mounted data volume
+- [longhorn-mounts](components/longhorn-mounts) enhances the liveness probe with a check on the volume config